 East Texas Math Teachers’ Circle

-This program is partially funded by the National Association of Math Circles, a program of the Mathematical Sciences Research Institute.
+This program is partially funded by the American Institute of Mathematics.
 Educators who participate in ETMTC are eligible to earn CPE and G/T credits.

 K-12 Professional Development

 The STEM Research and Learning Center offers individualized, tailored programs in professional development for K-12 teachers.

 Based on an assessment of individual district needs, the STEM Center provides sustained, ongoing professional development to support teachers throughout the school year.
 Personalized professional development programs help teachers develop skills and strategies to plan and improve instruction in their classrooms.

 Professional development sessions are available throughout the year and include a variety of topics, such as:

 - Vertical alignment in math and science, K-12

 - K-12 coding